NREL/HydroChrono/README.md

 		* demos/sphere/geometry - .obj files defining verticies on sphere object
 		* demos/sphere/hydroData - contains sphere.h5 file
 		* demos/sphere/postprocessing - contains .plt and .py plotting files and WEC-Sim comparison data for plots.
 Copy these into results folder to plot demo outputs
+	* demos/f3of - contains required files for f3of demo (decay test and regular wave test)
+		* F3OF.cpp - demo showing f3of decay, optionally add regular waves
+		* demos/f3of/geometry - .obj files defining verticies on f3of objects
+		* demos/f3of/hydroData - contains f3of.h5 file
+		* demos/f3of/postprocessing - contains .plt plotting files and WEC-Sim comparison data for plots.
+Copy these into results folder to plot demo outputs
+	* demos/oswec - contains required files for oswec demo (decay test)
+		* oswec_decay.cpp - demo showing oswec decay and optionally regular waves
+		* demos/oswec/geometry - .obj files defining verticies on oswec object
+		* demos/oswec/hydroData - contains oswec.h5 file
+		* demos/oswec/postprocessing - contains .plt and .py plotting files and WEC-Sim comparison data for plots.
+Copy these into results folder to plot demo outputs
+	* demos/Test - can be ignored
+	* demos/python - can be ignored for now